Hypervolt Review: Why Hyperice's Massage Gun Is My New Favorite Recovery Tool

 When I set out to purchase my first percussion massage gun, the Hypervolt quickly rose to the top of my list.
-My friend, a physical therapist, recommended a massage gun as an alternative to sports massage.
-Massage guns work by providing rapid strikes, or pulses to soft tissues that help break up scar tissue and increase circulation.
+One of my friends who is a physical therapist, recommended using a massage gun to help keep muscles loose and pliable.

 RunBuzz is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission